-Elon Musk in Israel to discuss Starlink, anti-Semitism
+Elon Musk meets Netanyahu during Israel visit

-Israeli leaders plan to emphasise to Musk the plight of captives in Gaza and discuss rising anti-Semitism online.
+The tech billionaire has voiced support for Israel’s war against Hamas as he faces accusations of anti-Semitism.

-Tech billionaire Elon Musk has arrived in Israel to kick off a high-profile trip to the country amid the ongoing truce with Palestinian group Hamas.
+Tech billionaire Elon Musk has met Israeli Prime Minister Benjamin Netanyahu, touring a kibbutz targeted by Palestinian gunmen during an October 7 attack and expressing support for Israel’s war against Hamas in the Gaza Strip.

 Keep readinglist of 4 items